martijnvankekem/f1_telemetry_python/README.md

 Receives and processes the UDP Telemetry data of the Codemasters' Formula One game.

 ### F1 Setup
 In order for this program to work, you need to enable the UDP Telemetry option in F1 2017.
-To to this, follow these steps:
+To do this, follow these steps:
 1. Open the game options.
 2. Choose 'UDP Telemetry settings', under 'Preferences'.
 3. Switch 'UDP Telemetry' to 'On'